Top-K Heavy Hitters

 I'd write this ratio on the whiteboard early because it immediately kills any design that tries to compute rankings on every incoming event.
 Once the interviewer sees 10,000:1, the conversation shifts to "how do we absorb writes cheaply and serve reads from a snapshot?"

-Event: A single occurrence of an item being counted (a search query, a product view, a trending signal).
-Carries item_id, event_type, and timestamp.
+- Event: A single occurrence of an item being counted (a search query, a product view, a trending signal).
+Carries

 Schema details for the snapshot store (sorted set key naming, TTL policy, serialization format) are deferred to the deep dives.
 The four entities above are sufficient to drive the API design and High-Level Design.